idehub/react-native-google-analytics-bridge/README.md

 At the moment the implementation only exposes two methods:
 ### trackScreenView(screenName)
 This method only takes one parameter, the name of the current screen view.
 E. g. `GoogleAnalytics.trackScreenView('Home')`.

 **Important**: Calling this will also set the "current view" in this session.
 So events tracked will be tagged as having occured on the current view, `Home` in this example.
 So it is important to keep this up-to-date.
 ### trackEvent(category, action, optionalValues = {})
 This method takes takes two required parameters, the event category and action.
-The optionalValues can be label, and value. e. g. `{ label: "v1.0.3", value: 22 }`.
+The optionalValues can be label, and value.

+E. g. `GoogleAnalytics.trackEvent('testcategory', 'testaction');` or `GoogleAnalytics.trackEvent('testcategory', 'testaction', { label: "v1.0.3", value: 22 });`

 **Note**: Label is a string, while value must be a number.